KabbAmine/vCoolor.vim/README.md

 What this plugin do:

-* Insert hex or rgb color anywhere.
+* Insert hex, rgb or hsl color anywhere.
 * Modify hex color even if there are many colors in 1 line.
 * Modify a rgb color with 0-255 values or % (Only one by line).
+* Modify a hsl color (Only one by line).

 What this plugin doesn't do:

-* Insert or modify rgba, hsl (Working on it) or hsla colors.
+* Insert or modify rgba or hsla colors.

 ![vCoolor](.img/screen.png)